-Police arrest 65 IPOB members in Rivers
+Benue Govt restates commitment to judges welfare – Aide

 see more

-Abubakar Sadiq Isah
+Abubakar Sadiq Isah & Chidimma C. Okeke

 .

-Note: UPDATE: Ugo-Ngali jailed 10 years for oil subsidy fraud UPDATE: Ugo-Ngali jailed 10 years for oil subsidy fraud